allegro/hermes/docs/docs/user/subscribing.md

 chance that events from one topic will be delivered later than events from another topic.

 ## Ordering guarantees
-For subscriptions with SERIAL deliveryType hermes will deliver `inflightSize` messages concurrently.
-Because of that messages may be delivered out of (partition) order (unless `inflightSize=1` but this can have poor performance).
+For subscriptions with `SERIAL` deliveryType hermes will deliver `inflightSize` messages concurrently.
+Because of that messages may be delivered out of partition order (unless `inflightSize=1` but this can have poor performance).

-With BATCH deliveryType messages are guaranteed to be delivered in order (batches are sent sequentially).
+With `BATCH` deliveryType messages are guaranteed to be delivered in partition order (batches are sent sequentially).

 Note that by default Hermes does not give any guarantees about assigning messages to partitions.
-The only option to ensure within-partition ordering is to specify [partition key explicitly](publishing.md#partition-assignment) when publishing and to use BATCH subscription (or SERIAL with `inflightSize=1`) when consuming.
+To do that, publishers must specify [partition key explicitly](publishing.md#partition-assignment).

+When messages are published with `parition-key` and consumed with `BATCH` mode (or `SERIAL` with `inflightSize=1`) they will be ordered as long as they were published to one DC.
+Publishing messages with same `parition-key` to multiple DCs does not guarantee ordering because messages are stored in separate kafka clusters.